 While Leah was climbing, people came out of their houses to watch.
 Some of them laughed at her but some of them began to comment:

 — She’s got a lot of guts, that girl.
 Really brave and sticking to her guns.
 Which of us could do something like that?

 When Leah came down this time, because she still couldn’t touch the clouds, she didn’t understand immediately what was going on.
-All the people in the town had brought out their furniture, their books and their belongings and had brought them so they could build a huge mountain so that Leah could reach up and push the clouds away.
+All the people in the town had brought out their furniture, their books, and their belongings to build a huge mountain, so that Leah could reach up and push the clouds away.